 Students must register for at least 15 credits within the program each semester.
-The cumulative index of these courses will transfer as three HES credits per semester toward completion of their bachelor's degrees at Yeshiva College or Sy Syms School of Business.
-If a student registers for 17.5 or more JSS credits in a semester, the courses can transfer as 4 HES credits.
+The cumulative index of these courses will transfer as three HES credits per semester toward completion of their bachelor's degrees at Yeshiva College or Sy Syms School of

+Business.
+Students who register for 17.5 or more JSS credits in a semester, can request that they transfer as four HES credits.

 - Tanakh (Bible) two courses

 - First-Year Chaburah one course

 - Hebrew language two courses: 1203, 1204.
-Students who demonstrate Hebrew proficiency are exempted from this requirement.
+Students who demonstrate Hebrew proficiency through a proficiency exam may be exempted from this requirement.

 - Jewish History one course

 - Halakha one course

 - Jewish Thought one course

-- Jewish Studies six courses from Halakhah, Jewish History, Jewish Philosophy/Thought, Judaic Studies, Tanakh and/or Talmud. - Students enrolled in the Sy Syms School of Business are also required to take a course in Jewish Engagements and a course in Jewish Business Ethics and Law.
+- Jewish Studies six courses from Halakhah, Jewish History, Jewish Philosophy/Thought, Judaic Studies, Tanakh and/or Talmud.

+- Students enrolled in the Sy Syms School of Business are also required to take Practical Workplace Halacha and a course in Jewish Business Law.

-Completion of the required courses listed above for all students and six additional electives including at least two from Tanakh as well as four courses chosen from Halakhah, Jewish History, Jewish Philosophy/Thought, Judaic Studies, Tanakh, and/or Talmud.
+Completion of the required courses listed above for all students and six additional electives including at least two from Tanakh or Talmud as well as four courses chosen from Halakhah, Jewish History, Jewish Philosophy/Thought, Judaic Studies, Tanakh, and/or Talmud.